 About iQ Lambert & Fairfield House

-If you are looking for an uber-luxurious student accommodation in Manchester, then look no further than iQ Lambert & Fairfield House.
-The en-suite rooms, studio rooms and apartments are reminiscent of a 5-star hotel!
-You have all your basic in-room amenities like a speedy WiFi connection, a comfortable bed and even a study desk & chair as well as communal amenities such as a lounge, a study area, social events, bike storage, a garden, a games room and so much more.
-Make sure you secure this accommodation at the earliest.
+If you are looking for uber-luxurious student accommodation in Manchester, then look no further than iQ Lambert & Fairfield House.
+The en-suite rooms, studio rooms, and apartments are reminiscent of a 5-star hotel!
+You have all your basic in-room amenities like a speedy WiFi connection, a comfortable bed, and even a study desk & chair as well as communal amenities such as a lounge, a study area, social events, bike storage, a garden, a games room and so much more.
+Make sure you secure this Manchester uni accommodation at the earliest.
 They’re known to sell out like hotcakes!

 Price Range –